CorentinSol/Sol-City/README.md

 # Features

-Users can navigate between few tabs to discover mutiple places of Sol - which is a fictional city.
+Users can navigate between few tabs to discover multiple places of Sol - which is a fictional city.
+The app is available in english and in french.

 ## Screenshots